Peruzzi promises to deal with Twitter troll who called Davido's Ifeanyi his son

 - The troll fired shots at Ifeanyi on Twitter and claimed that he was fathered by Peruzzi and not Davido

-- Following Davido's response to the troll, Peruzzi also responded to the troll and promised to deal with him if he is ever found
+- Just like Davido, Peruzzi was not pleased with the allegation and promised to deal with the troll if he is ever found

 Popular Nigerian singer, Davido, had it out with a Twitter troll, @Mista_Mdee, who fired shots at his son, Ifeanyi.

-Mdee seemed to bite more than he could chew after he not only attacked Davido’s son, claimed that Davido used Peruzzi’s son, Ifeanyi, on his album cover and that it doesn’t guarantee success for the album or for the innocent boy.
+Mdee seemed to bite more than he could chew after he not only attacked Davido’s son but also claimed that Davido used Peruzzi’s son, Ifeanyi, on his album cover and that it doesn’t guarantee success for the album or for the innocent boy.

 Peruzzi reacts